Written by Donna Bonfield | 16th February 2026

-However, almost half of these employees (47%) let it slip under the radar.
+Only half of those who reported having experienced conflict stated that it had been largely or fully resolved.
 When left unresolved, even minor disagreements can fester and escalate if not addressed at the earliest opportunity.
 This can create an uncomfortable and complex situations for managers, as within their teams they may see higher absenteeism rates, lower productivity, poor morale and potentially legal and reputational costs.

 Managers play a crucial role in preventing issues from getting out of hand and maintaining a positive work environment.
-When addressed effectively, conflict can lead to stronger teams, better communication, and innovative problem-solving.
-Here, we explore good practices for managing workplace conflict, with a focus on mediation.
+When addressed effectively, conflict can become a positive leading to stronger teams, better communication, and innovative problem-solving.
+ACAS research shows that the annual cost of conflict in the UK is too high at £28.5 billion

 Understanding conflict in the workplace